Automattic/newspack-ghostcms-migrator/README.md

 # Newspack GhostCMS Migrator

 This plugin provides a CLI command to migrate a [Ghost (CMS)](https://ghost.org/) website to WordPress.
+This migrator will import a Ghost JSON export file into new posts, featured images, categories, and authors.

 ## Step 1: Export JSON from Ghost